bsbrl/autoinjector/README.md

 1. Download the micromanager windows installer [here](https://micro-manager.org/wiki/Download_Micro-Manager_Latest_Release).
 2. Launch the installer and follow installation instructions on screen.
 3. Make sure it is installed at `C://Program Files/Micro-Manager-2.0`
+	* *Note: Your device interface version must match between your Micro-Manager installation and the installed pymmcore version.
+Detials are located at [pymmcore GitHub](https://github.com/micro-manager/pymmcore#matching-micro-manager-and-pymmcore-versions)*

 ### 4. Sensapex software
 1. Start with pip installing the sensapex package as detailed above.
 However, pip installing the sensapex package likely resulted in an incomplete installation (a missing piece of software).